Carlo-Carandang/HotelReservationsRest/README.md

 Tasks to be completed:

-* Invoke Java webservice for MVC Register controller
+* Invoke Java webservice for MVC Reservation controller
 * Implement other functionalities Add reservation,Edit Reservation,Delete Reservation